 Know your limits – Signpost to a mental health support service such as Community Living Well if necessary.
 However, if you believe they are in immediate danger, then always call 999.

-Refer to the Community Living Well service here.
+You can refer yourself to Community Living Well here.